-Adverse reactions have been reported following long-term control of hyperthyroidism.
+Adverse reactions have been reported following long term control of hyperthyroidism.
 In many cases, signs may be mild and transitory and not a reason for withdrawal of treatment.
-The more serious effects are mainly reversible when medication is stopped.
+The more serious effects are mainly reversible when medication is stopped and.

+- Resolve within 7-45 days after cessation of thiamazole therapy.

-2 Severe and of the head and neck.
+- 2 Severe, in head and neck.

-3 Sign of a bleeding diathesis.
+- 3 Sign of a bleeding diathesis.

-4 Associated with hepatopathy.
+- 4 Associated with hepatopathy.

-5 Immunological side effect.

-6 Occurs uncommonly as a haematological abnormality and rarely as an immunological side effect.

-7 Treatment should be stopped immediately and alternative therapy considered following a suitable period for recovery.
+- 5 Treatment should be stopped immediately and alternative therapy considered, following a suitable period for recovery